jkern-dev/MoreSmores/README.md

 ## Future Additions

-Refine search bar to enable sites to be searched by name and with various filters
+* Refine search bar to enable sites to be searched by name and with various filters

-Update site creation form to allow address entry for site location rather than inputting longitude and latitude directly
+* Update site creation form to allow address entry for site location rather than inputting longitude and latitude directly

-Users that have booked a site enabled to place a review to have listed on a sites detail page
+* Users that have booked a site enabled to place a review to have listed on a sites detail page

+* Update styling for dynamic display sizes

+* Pagination to site index page